-The external format for a floating-point number has two parts: the portion containing the exponent, which is sometimes called the characteristic, followed by the portion containing the fraction, which is sometimes called the mantissa.
-Therefore, the number specified as a floating-point constant must be converted to a fraction before it can be translated into the proper format.
 For example, the constant 27.35E2 represents the number 27.35 times 10 to the 2nd.
 Represented as a fraction, it would be .2735 times 10 to the 4th, the exponent having been modified to reflect the shifting of the decimal point.
-The exponent may also be affected by the presence of an modifier, exponent as explained under "Operand Subfield 3: Modifiers."
-Thus, the is also altered before being exponent translated into machine format.
+The exponent may also be affected by the presence of an exponent modifier, as explained under "Operand Subfield 3: Modifiers."
+Thus, the exponent is also altered before being translated into machine format.